Blue-and-Black Movement: Controversies

 On 18 June 2024, a 16-year-old neo-Nazi tried to kill a 26-year-old man because of his dark skin color.
 Finnish police later discovered via a house search that the teenager was a supporter of the Movement and had their materials in his bedroom.
 The teenager was later deemed mentally ill and sent to a psychiatric hospital.

 Following the October 7 attacks, the SML published an article, stating that “Jewish Supremacy is the Common Enemy of All”.
-The SML published an article celebrating having 88 candidates for election, a reference to the Fourteen Words.
 Werner Toivonen, the speaker of the SML at events, referred to Israel as a "criminal state" and stated, “There is only one remedy left for Zionism, and that is the merciless sword!”
 Toni Jalonen, a candidate and leading figure of the party, referred to himself as "a Nazi" and supported the Malmö unrest in reaction to Israel's 2024 Eurovision Song Contest entry on a basis of accelerationism.

+In January 2026, party leader Tuukka Kuru and six supporters of the movement were charged with inciting hatred towards minorities.
+The case concerns a tweet made by Kuru before the 2023 parliamentary election, in which he attacked a parliamentary candidate with a foreign background using the word "foreign species".
+Six supporters of the Movement shared the tweet.

+On 1 May 2026, the movement organised a White May Day event.
+During the event members of Active club assaulted a counter demonstrator and burned her banner.